mvbasov/OMN/app/src/main/assets/md/default/BookmarkerHelp.md

 - - -

-* The ⓘ is button to show/hide details:
+* The ⓘ is button is used to show/hide details:
   * Tags
   * Notes
 * The title: `GitHub - mvbasov/OMN`
-  * Press and swap out over title (mouse over) on title show target url: `https://github.com/mvbasov/OMN`.
+  * Press and hold the title (mouse over) to show target url: `https://github.com/mvbasov/OMN`.
 Press on any other place hide it.
-* The bookmark creation date displayed above title: `2022-12-25 16:07:28`.
+* The bookmark creation date is displayed above the title: `2022-12-25 16:07:28`.
-* The Tag is clickable and show bookmarks with this tag only.
+* You can click the tag button to show bookmarks with this tag.

+## Tags
+### Tags cloud

+Tags cloud shows all tags of displayed bookmarks.
+All tags, except current, are clickable.
+Click on tag show bookmarks with that tag only.

+### Predefined tags

+You can define tags to show up in tag auto completion when creating a bookmark.
+These tags are defined on [page name], one tag per line.

 ## Advanced
 ### Bookmark page URI parameters
-#### Predefined tag/searh
+#### Special tag/search
-It is possible to create links to the bookmark page with predefined search string or tag to display.
+It is possible to create links to the bookmark page with special search string or tag to display.
 The URL parameters need to be encoded as in browser url.
-Examples are below:
+Examples:

 ```
 * [Bookmarks search \"OMN&mqtt\"](/bookmarks/Incoming.html?search=%28%3F%3D.*omn%29%28%3F%3D.*mqtt%29)